Public health privacy notice

 - Aggregated data - this is when all anonymised information has been grouped together so that it doesn't identify individuals.

-How is my information used in Public Health?
+How your information is used in Public Health

 We hold the following data collections that contain various different types of data about individuals and populations: